politrons/AIJavaPatterns/README.md

 ## Modules

 - `a2a-protocol`: A2A Java SDK + Ollama PoC with two local agents that route and delegate requests.
+- `agentic-rag-workflow`: Ollama-backed RAG workflow with retrieval, grounded prompts, and citations.

 ## Build